The Role of OT in Skilled Nursing Facilities

 Prior to being admitted to a SNF, they are evaluated in the hospital by occupational and physical therapists who make these recommendations.
 The diagnosis criteria to go to a SNF for subacute rehab is not as strict as an acute rehab facility, which entails more intense therapy.
 We’ll go into the differences of the rehabs in the next section.

-Many patients admitted to SNFs are older adults that may not be able to tolerate a more intensive, shorter stay at an acute rehab facility.
+Many patients admitted to SNFs are older adults that may not be able to tolerate a more intensive, shorter stay at an acute rehab facility, but adults of all ages can be admitted to a SNF depending on their rehab needs and circumstances.

 What’s the Main Difference Between Subacute Rehab and Acute Rehab?